skip to content

 MPhil in African Studies Programme Director - On Sabbatical until Lent Term 2025

-MPhil in African Studies Core Course Convener - On Sabbatical until Lent Term 2025
+MPhil in African Studies Core Course Convenor - On Sabbatical until Lent Term 2025

 MPhil in African Studies Supervisor - On Sabbatical until Lent Term 2025